erikgrinaker/toydb/README.md

 ### Query Engine

 * **Type checking:** query type checking (e.g. `SELECT a + b` must receive two numbers) is done at query evaluation time, not at query compile time.

-* **Streamed evaluation:** it's not possible to operate on fields that were not output by a preceding plan node - e.g. it's only possible to order on `SELECT` output columns.